MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/restore-user.md

     > [!NOTE]
     > If two or more users fail to be restored, an error message advises you that the restore operation failed for some users.
 View the log to see which users were not restored, and then restore the failed accounts one at a time.

-3. Follow the prompts to set the password and click **Restore**.
+3. Follow the prompts to set the password and select **Restore**.

 4. A message pops up that says there was a problem restoring the account.
 Do one of the following:

   - Cancel the restore and rename the current active user.
 Then attempt the restore again.

-  - OR, type a new primary email address for the user and click **Restore**.
+  - OR, type a new primary email address for the user and select **Restore**.

 5. Review the results, and then select **Close**.